FURminator Review: Is It Effective and Is It Worth It?

 Though she and her husband sold the company in 2011, the brand has continued to develop pet grooming products designed to limit the time you spend vacuuming fur in your home.

-In this article, we’ll take a closer look at the classic FURminator.
-Does it work as described?
-We’ll look at the facts to help you decide.
+In this article, we’ll take a closer look at the classic FURminator to help you decide if this is the right tool for your pet.

 As the FURminator tends to pull out large amounts of hair with every use, the company suggests using it where cleanup is simple: preferably outdoors or on a tile floor.